RadeonOpenCompute/ROCm_Documentation/Topology/sysfs.rst

 .. image:: simple_platform.png

-Each of these nodes is interconnected with other nodes in more advanced systems to the level necessary to adequately describe the HSA system topology.
+Each of these nodes is interconnected with other nodes in more advanced systems to the level necessary to adequately describe the topology.

 .. image:: More_advanced_topology.png